Bundesliga: Borussia Mönchengladbach's nightmare before Christmas | DW | 12.12.2021

 After conceding 14 goals in three games, Borussia Mönchengladbach have plummeted down the Bundesliga table.
 Sporting director Max Eberl knows there is a problem but isn't planning on drastic action.

-In December 2020, Borussia Mönchengladbach were walking in a winter wonderland, having qualified for the last-16 of the Champions League for the first ever time.
+In December 2020, Borussia Mönchengladbach were walking in a winter wonderland, having qualified for the last-16 of the Champions League for the first time ever.

 Twelve months later, the Foals are enduring their very own nightmare before Christmas.
 Gladbach has lost three consecutive Bundesliga games, conceding 14 and scoring just two in the process.
 The team has slipped to 13th in the Bundesliga, just two points above the relegation playoff spot.